Student Health Office

 2. You can notify the nurse by email or phone and have the nurse pass this information on to each of your child’s teachers.

-- Because of legitimate concerns over issues of confidentiality expressed in the HIPPA and FERPA guidelines established by the federal government, you have the right to decide how the school is to handle your child’s personal medical records.
-There is no blanket policy set by the school to alert teachers of the students’ medical issues.
+Because of legitimate concerns over issues of confidentiality expressed in the HIPPA and FERPA guidelines established by the federal government, you have the right to decide how the school is to handle your child’s personal medical records.
+There is no blanket policy set by the school to alert teachers of students’ medical issues.

-As always, please feel free to contact the school nurse.
+As always, if you have any questions, please feel free to contact the school at 610-688-7610.

 Please complete and submit the required health forms prior to the start of school to: